How to Make the Perfect Roast Turkey305

 Need a basic method for cooking your turkey?
 Probe the breast or thigh with an oven-safe thermometer, roast at 450 degrees for 30 min. to start the browning process, then turn the oven down (without opening) to 350 degrees and roast the turkey for an additional 1 to 3 hours (depending on the size).

 If you notice that either the tips of the wings/drumsticks or the top of the breast are getting too brown for your liking, cover those parts with foil.
 Otherwise, there’s no need to cover or place a lid on your entire pan.
 By not using a lid, you’ll ensure a golden turkey with crispy skin that your dinner guests will love you for.

 After you’ve made your perfect turkey, you’ll want sides that can step up to the dinner plate.
-Get your greens with Bucktown Mustard Brussels, Smoky Kale Salad, and this Green Bean Gratin, which is a smoky, cheesy spin on the traditional green bean casserole.
+Get your greens with Bucktown Mustard Brussels, Smoky Kale Salad, or Black Garlic Butternut Gratin.
 Switch up your cranberry sauce with this Coffee Spiced version or make a Smoked Serrano Cranberry Chutney.
-Satisfy your sweet (potato) tooth with Sweet Potato Souffle or Bourbon, Honey & Molasses Sweet Potato Pie.
+Satisfy your sweet (potato) tooth with Sweet Potato Souffle or Bourbon, Honey, & Molasses Sweet Potato Pie.
 And, speaking of pies, don’t forget these adorable Pecan Tarts which are great for the kids table (if the adults don’t eat them all first).